microsoft/ReactorPlanning/docs/peparing-your-session.md

 ### Plan for questions

 Presenting while keeping an eye on the chat window is a skill which takes time to develop.
-It's always recommended to have a mentor in the chat to answer common questions (like links to docs or other videos), handle the easy questions, or anything off topic.
+It's always recommended to have a moderator in the chat to answer common questions (like links to docs or other videos), handle the easy questions, or anything off topic.
 Even with a mentor, you will want to have a strategy for handling questions.
 Some options:

-- **Easiest** Let the mentor answer all questions while you present
+- **Easiest** Let the moderator answer all questions while you present
 - **Intermediate** Pause at specific times to look through the chat feed for any questions (it's totally OK to say out loud you're going to look for questions)
   - Please note, your stream will likely be on a 30 second delay, so if you're looking for live interaction it will take a bit of time
 - **Advanced** Keep an eye on the chat window while presenting and answer questions as you feel comfortable